mikaelvesavuori/github-dora-metrics/README.md

 ## Prerequisites

+- Creating deployments in GitHub and using GitHub issues with `bug` or `incident` labels
 - Recent [Node.js](https://nodejs.org/en/) (ideally 18+) installed.
 - Amazon Web Services (AWS) account with sufficient permissions so that you can deploy infrastructure.
 A naive but simple policy would be full rights for CloudWatch, Lambda, API Gateway, and S3.
 - Ideally some experience with [Serverless Framework](https://www.serverless.com) as that's what we will use to deploy the service and infrastructure.